DevaanshMann/Maze-Game/README.md

-Overview<br>
+Overview<br><br>
-This project is a simple Maze Solver implemented in Java as part of the COMP 282 course project at California State University, Northridge.
+This project is a simple Maze Solver implemented in Java as part of the COMP 282 (Advanced Data Structures) course project at California State University, Northridge.
 The program uses a backtracking algorithm to navigate through a maze, starting at the top-left corner and aiming to reach the exit at the bottom-right corner.
 The user can observe the program as it explores different paths and backtracks when necessary until it finds the exit.

 Features
 Backtracking Algorithm: The program intelligently navigates the maze using a stack-based backtracking technique.
 It explores all possible moves and backtracks when a dead end is encountered.<br>